Frequently Asked Questions

 How and when do I apply to the Aviation Program?

 You must fill out a completed Andrews University application, and upon acceptance you may apply to the Aviation Department.
 For more information about applying for admission to Andrews University, please call (269) 471-6343, or visit our website.

 What do I need to qualify for the Aviation Program?

-How many students are in the flight program?
+How many students are in the Aviation program?

 Do I need to have a car as an aviation student?